pmatulis/oasis/index.md

 ### Teacher

 Peter Matulis has been practicing a modern expression of yiquan since 1991.
-He also been practicing Chen's tai chi since 2012.
+He has also been practicing Chen's tai chi since 2012.
 He places an emphasis on the fundamental aspects of these arts and on their meditative aspect.
 He is a practitioner of Japanese Buddhism (Zen).

 ### Acknowledgements